goradd/goradd/doc/quickstart.md

 1. Execute ```go get github.com/goradd/goradd```
 1. Execute ```goradd install```

-You should now have two directories in you current directory:
+You should now have a new directory in you current directory:
 * goradd-project.
 This is where you will build out your project.
 You **can** put some files outside of this path, but goradd will be placing its code generated files inside of here.
-* goradd-tmp.
-This is a temporary directory goradd uses for code generation.
-You will not check this in to your source control.

 You will also notice a number of executables that were installed in your GOPATH/bin directory that will be used by goradd to build your application.